Goran17ucl/GIS/README.md

-H1# GIS
+# GIS
-# Lecture code: CASA0005
+#Lecture code: CASA0005
-# A repositary for weekly homework fir Geographic Information Systems and Science
+#= A repository for weekly homework for Geographic Information Systems and Science